Pylons/substanced/docs/sdi.rst

 .. image:: images/workflows.png

-This provides a way, via the SDI, to transition a resource.
+This provides a way, via the SDI, to transition the workflow state of a resource.

 References
 ==========

-With the built-in support for :doc:`references <references>`, Substanced D helps manage the connections between resources.
+With the built-in support for :doc:`references <references>`, Substanced D helps manage relationships between resources.
 The SDI provides a UI into the reference service.

 If the resource you are viewing has any references, a ``References`` tab will appear: